 By default, the Cover Screen acts as your always-on display.
 Tapping the glass will reveal the clock, date, and battery level, though you can set this to always be on if you prefer.
 When the phone is locked all you can do is view the clock.
 Unlock the phone via the fingerprint reader and you have access to a handful of widgets.

-You can swipe to see your notifications, access Samsung Pay, and adjust the brightness and mute level.
+Swipe back and forth to see your notifications, access Samsung Pay, and adjust the brightness and mute level.
 Keep swiping and you’ll discover weather, calendar, music, timer, alarm, and Samsung Health widgets.
 These widgets all provide a modicum of functionality, allowing you to do more when the phone is closed.
 The notifications are particularly helpful, as you can open emails and text messages and scroll through the content therein.
 You can’t respond from the Cover Screen; for that, you have to open the phone up.

 The Cover Screen also supports a camera preview functionality so you can use the phone’s main cameras to take selfies or allow those you’re photographing to see the shot before you snap it.
 The view within the narrow confines of the Cover Screen isn’t ideal, but it’s something.
 I like that the tool allows you to swipe between the standard and wide-angle cameras, as well as capture video despite the phone being shut.
 All it takes is a quick double press of the power button to get started.